wikimedia-gadgets/twinkle-core/README.md

 ## Workflows

 - On every push to the master branch, the [documentation on Toolforge](https://twinkle.toolforge.org/core-docs) is automatically updated by the [docs-deploy workflow](https://github.com/wikimedia-gadgets/twinkle-core/blob/master/.github/workflows/docs-deploy.yml).
-- A daily cron job ([i18n-deploy.yml](https://github.com/wikimedia-gadgets/twinkle-core/blob/master/.github/workflows/i18n-deploy.yml)) sanitises new i18n messages synced from translatewiki.net using the [build-i18n script](https://github.com/wikimedia-gadgets/twinkle-core/blob/master/scripts/build-i18n.js) and syncs them to the [i18n branch](https://github.com/wikimedia-gadgets/twinkle-core/tree/i18n) which only contains built i18n messages.
+- Another workflow ([i18n-deploy.yml](https://github.com/wikimedia-gadgets/twinkle-core/blob/master/.github/workflows/i18n-deploy.yml)) sanitises new i18n messages synced from translatewiki.net using the [build-i18n script](https://github.com/wikimedia-gadgets/twinkle-core/blob/master/scripts/build-i18n.js) and syncs them to the [i18n branch](https://github.com/wikimedia-gadgets/twinkle-core/tree/i18n) which only contains built i18n messages.
 This branch is mirrored to the [TwinkleCore Gerrit repository](https://gerrit.wikimedia.org/r/admin/repos/mediawiki%2Fgadgets%2FTwinkleCore).
 Wikis can fetch i18n messages from Gerrit in a CSP-compliant way.
 - You can create a new release using the [releases tab in GitHub UI](https://github.com/wikimedia-gadgets/twinkle-core/releases).
 This triggers the [npm-publish workflow](https://github.com/wikimedia-gadgets/twinkle-core/blob/master/.github/workflows/npm-publish.yml) to publish a new version of the [NPM package](https://www.npmjs.com/package/twinkle-core).
 Be sure that the version number in package.json was updated before this is done (trying to republish with the same version will not work).
 - On every new release, the docs-deploy workflow also saves the documentation to a permanent link (eg. for v3.0.2-beta at https://twinkle.toolforge.org/core-docs-3.0.2-beta).